krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

 -----------

-kadmin and kadmin.local are command-line interfaces to the Kerberos V5 KADM5 administration system.
-Both kadmin and kadmin.local provide identical functionalities; the difference is that kadmin.local runs on the master KDC if the database is db2 and does not use Kerberos to authenticate to the database.
-Except as explicitly noted otherwise, this man page will use kadmin to refer to both versions.  kadmin provides for the maintenance of Kerberos principals, KADM5 policies, and service key tables (keytabs).
+kadmin and kadmin.local are command-line interfaces to the Kerberos V5 administration system.
+They provide nearly identical functionalities;
+the difference is that kadmin.local directly accesses the KDC database, while kadmin performs operations using :ref:`kadmind(8)`.
+Except as explicitly noted otherwise, this man page will use "kadmin" to refer to both versions.  kadmin provides for the maintenance of Kerberos principals, password policies, and service key tables (keytabs).

-The remote version uses Kerberos authentication and an encrypted RPC, to operate securely from anywhere on the network.
-It authenticates to the KADM5 server using the service principal ``kadmin/admin``.
-If the credentials cache contains a ticket for the ``kadmin/admin`` principal, and the **-c** credentials_cache option is specified, that ticket is used to authenticate to KADM5.
+The remote kadmin client uses Kerberos to authenticate to kadmind using the service principal ``kadmin/ADMINHOST`` (where *ADMINHOST* is the fully-qualified hostname of the admin server) or ``kadmin/admin``.
+If the credentials cache contains a ticket for one of these principals, and the **-c** credentials_cache option is specified, that ticket is used to authenticate to kadmind.
 Otherwise, the **-p** and **-k** options are used to specify the client Kerberos principal name used to authenticate.
-Once kadmin has determined the principal name, it requests a ``kadmin/admin`` Kerberos service ticket from the KDC, and uses that service ticket to authenticate to KADM5.
+Once kadmin has determined the principal name, it requests a service ticket from the KDC, and uses that service ticket to authenticate to kadmind.

-If the database is db2, the local client kadmin.local is intended to run directly on the master KDC without Kerberos authentication.
-The local version provides all of the functionality of the now obsolete kdb5_edit(8), except for database dump and load, which is now provided by the :ref:`kdb5_util(8)` utility.

-If the database is LDAP, kadmin.local need not be run on the KDC.

-kadmin.local can be configured to log updates for incremental database propagation.
-Incremental propagation allows slave KDC servers to receive principal and policy updates incrementally instead of receiving full dumps of the database.
-This facility can be enabled in the :ref:`kdc.conf(5)` file with the **iprop_enable** option.
+Since kadmin.local directly accesses the KDC database, it usually must be run directly on the master KDC with sufficient permissions to read the KDC database.
+If the KDC database uses the LDAP database module, kadmin.local can be run on any host which can access the LDAP server.

 OPTIONS